morgansierrasnyder/snyders-class-scheduler/docs/README.md

 	schedule this class
 ```

-Given that the input data uses adjacency lists to store information about prerequisties, the runtime of this solution is
+Given that the input data uses adjacency lists to store information about prerequisties, the runtime of this solution is **O(V + E)**, where V is equal to the number of classes, and E is equal to the number of class <> prerequisite relationships

-**O(V + E)**

-where V represents the number of classes, and E represents the number of class <> prerequisite relationships

 ## Known issues